 Cats are great and we love them for their quirky behavior.
 But, it’s important to learn as much as we possibly can about it in order to react to it properly.
 Understanding their behavior deepens our relationship with them and ensures we stay besties forever.

 Your little furry biter might be causing you some trouble and making you wreck your brain trying to figure out the meaning behind her peculiar behavior.
-But in the end, there is no question that you can’t google and find an answer to it in just a few seconds.
+But in the end, there is no question that you can’t google and find an answer to in just a few seconds.

 1. Your cat was separated from her mother way too early